April 3rd, 2017 – By: William Larsen – Civilians News – “News For All Views” – Social Security VS Retirement Savings: Saving For Retirement In 2017 –

 How much money, do I need to save, in order to retire?

-These type of numbers are of the utmost importance today.
+These types of numbers are of the utmost importance today.

-Most Americans today, are aware that deficit spending threatens the future of modern Social Security.
-Currently, retirees in America receive over 700 billion dollars in Social Security per year.
-In last month’s article I outlined these statistics; (to read last months article click here).
+Most Americans today, are aware that deficit spending threatens the future of the modern Social Security System.
+Today, retirees in America receive over 700 billion dollars in Social Security benefits, per year.
+In last month’s article, I outlined these statistics; (to read last months article click here).
 That means elders, WITHOUT retirement savings, are currently receiving an average of $1,180 per month, in the form of Social Security retirement.
-These statistics vary depending on the amount of taxes each individual paid, during his or her career.
+These statistics vary, depending on the amount of taxes each individual paid, during his or her career.

 However, what most Americans ARE NOT AWARE OF, is that this system of Social Security retirement, may one day collapse.

 Currently in America, roughly 70 million retirees receive Social Security benefits.
 The age requirement for these benefits is 62 years old.